brocaar/chirpstack-application-server/docs/content/integrate/sending-receiving/mqtt.md

 # MQTT integration

-The MQTT integration publishes all the data it receices from the devices as JSON over MQTT.
+The MQTT integration publishes all the data it receives from the devices as JSON over MQTT.
 To receive data from your device, you therefore need to subscribe to its MQTT topic.
 For debugging, you could use a (command-line) tool like `mosquitto_sub` which is part of the